GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 **-M**\ *margins*
     This is clearance that is added around each subplot beyond the automatic space allocated for tick marks, annotations, and labels [0.5c].
-    The margins can be a single value, a pair of values separated by slashes (setting the horizontal and vertical margins), or the full set of four margins for the left, right, bottom, and top margin.
+    The margins can be a single value, a pair of values separated by slashes (for setting separate horizontal and vertical margins), or the full set of four margins (for setting separate left, right, bottom, and top margins).

 .. _-R: